 Why you may want to take time off before applying:

 If you apply and are not accepted, you can always reapply without prejudice.
 Plan to take at least two years to gain experience and knowledge in a job you enjoy to develop additional skills that will make your next application significantly different from your earlier one.
 In general, unless you are very certain about a career in law and have a strong record going into senior year, our advice is to wait.
 Don't rush.
-Feel free to discuss your questions or concerns with the Pre-Law Advisor in Career Services.
+Feel free to discuss your questions or concerns with the Pre-Law Advisor in Center for Professional Development.